japinol7/tictactoe/README.md

 	                        Games to play on each tournament.
 Must be between 2 and 5000.
 	  -u, 			--tournaments TOURNAMENTS
 	                        Tournaments to play.
 Must be between 1 and 30.
+	  -f, 			--fullscreen
-	  -l, 			--multiplelogfiles
+	                        Full screen display activated when starting the game -l, 			--multiplelogfiles
 	                        A log file by app execution, instead of one unique log file.
 	  -m, 			--stdoutlog